fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

 * There is a limitation of 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket.
 * Distributing objects over different prefix will help to increase concurrency performance.
 * When KMS object encryption is in use, each upload and download count in the KMS quota.
 Depending the region, there is a limitation on 5000 request per second.
-* Use S3 Transfer Acceleration tu speed up data upload/download using closer Edge locations.
+* Use S3 Transfer Acceleration to speed up data upload/download using closer Edge locations.

 ### Region for storage
 * S3 can be accessed globally, but you need to choose in which region do you want to store your data